andreadepolis/DownsideRisk_JBES23/README.md

 The function `sktFilter.m` implements the filtering and forecasting steps.
 Additional functions are avaialble in the auxFunctions subfolder.

-The authors take no responibility for any misuse of the codes.
+The authors take no responsibility for any misuse of the codes.